iterate-ch/docs/mountainduck/preferences.md

 ## Index Files

 Index files on the server for a mounted connection in the background after connecting to ensure you can browse all directories when offline.
 Enabling this option will make sure new files available on the remote storage are detected without [manually](interface.md#reload) choosing *Reload* in the context menu.

+## Enable Buffering

+Choose whether the file contents should be buffered or not.
+Unchecking the option will disable the online cache as well.

+## Lock Files

+Enable to prevent conflicting edits when accessing documents from a shared environment.
+Refer to [File Locking](locking.md).

 ## Cache Location